Academic Quality Improvement Project (AQIP): A forum for higher education institutions to review one another’s action projects.

 Accreditation body: An organization with authority to accredit other organizations to perform services such as quality system certification.

-ACLASS Accreditation Services: An ANSI-ASQ National Accreditation Board company that provides accreditation services for: testing and calibration laboratories in accordance with ISO/IEC 17025; reference material producers in accordance with ISO Guide 34; and inspection bodies in accordance with ISO/IEC 17020.
+ACLASS Accreditation Services: An ANSI-ASQ National Accreditation Board company that provides accreditation services for: testing and calibration labs in accordance with ISO/IEC 17025; reference material producers in accordance with ISO Guide 34; and inspection bodies in accordance with ISO/IEC 17020.

-Activity based costing: An accounting system that assigns costs to a product based on the amount of resources used to design, order or make it.
+Activity-based costing: An accounting system that assigns costs to a product based on the amount of resources used to design, order or make it.

 Activity network diagram: An arrow diagram used in planning.